 Resetting the library tables to default settings

-The current version of KiCad does not come with an automatic way to reset the library tables to the default settings.
+The current version of KiCad does not come with an automatic way to reset the library tables to the default settings (See feature request for “Reset lib tables to default”.
 There is however a workaround possible.
 Simply delete the library tables from the file system using your operating systems file browser.
 (A better option might be to rename them in a way that allows you to find them later if something goes wrong.
 For example add .backup to the filenames)

 After that start-up KiCad.
 When starting pcb_new you will be informed that the default library table has been setup.